Improving Invention Disclosure Quality for Tech Transfer

 When engaging with researchers, help them understand why a solid — and timely — invention disclosure is important.

-For example, at the Invention2Venture Conference (see photo/sidebar above), Kerry Swift explained that the invention disclosure provides crucial information to the patent attorney.
+For example, at the I2V event (see photo/sidebar above), Kerry Swift explained that the invention disclosure provides crucial information to the patent attorney.
 She urged the researchers not to write simply “See attached paper” when asked to summarize the invention’s relevant aspects.
 The intent of the two documents is very different.
 A research paper is helpful background, but it is not written to convey the important points needed in the invention disclosure, such as its novel aspects and potential commercial applications.
 Why leave it up to the TTO and maybe a patent attorney to try to read between the lines?